 Performance Measurement in Dynamic Environments

 A rich seam of prior work has highlighted and informed the need for performance measurement and evaluation systems to respond to external changes.
-Research suggests that there are several challenges in effectively designing and using these systems even in relatively stable environments, where an organization’s activities are comparatively predictable and disruptions limited.
+Research suggests that there are several challenges in effectively designing and using these systems even in relatively stable environments, where an organization’s activities are comparatively predictable and there are few disruptions.

 There is a need for honing our knowledge to inform our understanding of the use of performance measurement and management in these settings.
 For this conference, our intent is to bring together studies at the leading edge of performance measurement and management.
 We are interested in the relationship between performance measurement and strategy; in the ways in which these systems operate in fluid and dynamic organizations; and how they are used in specific situations such as decision-making, monitoring, and control.
 We are also interested in different settings, both within and across organizations.
-We are interested in performance measurement in nonfinancial and financial dimensions (such as costs or profitability).
-Finally, we are interested in trends and developments, especially when conceptually engaged and connected with the literature.
+We are interested in performance measurement in financial (cost effectiveness, profitability, returns) and nonfinancial terms, using a wide range of data, both historical and predictive.
+We are also interested in trends and developments, especially when these engage conceptually with the literature.

 Topics captured by this call include, but are not limited to:

-We welcome studies drawing on any relevant theoretical source discipline and employing any relevant research method, including case/field studies, surveys, archival studies, experiments, ethnographic and historical papers, as well as strongly conceptual descriptive work or thought pieces.
+We welcome studies drawing on any relevant theoretical source discipline and employing any relevant research method, including case/field studies, surveys, archival studies, experiments, ethnographic and historical papers, as well as conceptually engaged descriptive work or thought pieces.

-The 2020 PMA Conference (www.pmaconference.co.uk) will be at the University of Groningen, the Netherlands, on September 13-16, 2020.
-After the conference, authors are welcome to submit their papers for consideration in a special issue of Management Accounting Research.
+The 2021 PMA Conference (www.pmaconference.co.uk) will be at the University of Groningen, the Netherlands, on June 27-30, 2021.
+Authors are welcome to submit their papers for consideration in a special issue of Management Accounting Research.
 Whereas the conference aims to offer a stimulating environment to present and receive feedback on novel work on the theme of performance measurement in dynamic environments, the Special Issue of MAR also welcomes papers on this theme outside of the PMA Conference route.

 Papers will be subject to MAR’s normal review process.
-Papers should be submitted online via MAR’s submission system (ees.elsevier.com/mar/default.asp), but once inside the system, follow a designated Special Issue track.
-This “Performance Measurement in Dynamic Environments” Special Issue track will open on the MAR submission website on November 30, 2020.
-We anticipate that this track will remain open for about 6-9 months.
+Please submit your paper via MAR’s submission system (ees.elsevier.com/mar/default.asp), but once inside the system, follow a designated Special Issue track.
+This “Performance Measurement in Dynamic Environments” Special Issue track will open on the MAR submission website on May 1, 2021.
+We anticipate that this track will remain open until August 31, 2021.
 It helps if authors also mention their intention to have their paper considered for the Special Issue track in their cover letter.

 Guest Editors for the Special Issue of MAR: